acguln/1920_ITP4513_assignment/README.md

 PHP Part :
-Copyright @ Acguln 2020.
+Copyright @ acguln 2020.
 Any reproduction or illegal distribution of the content in any form will result in immediate action against the person concerned.